 There’s no need to rush things.
 Don’t rebook until you’re sure you’re ready to take the test again.
 If there’s no pressing need to have a licence, don’t put pressure on yourself with an artificial deadline.

 Compare cheap car insurance quotes for learner drivers

 Tips for driving test nerves

-Nerves rather than your driving ability may well be why you’re struggling to pass your driving test.
-After all, your instructor wouldn’t have suggested you put in for the test unless they thought you could pass.
+Nerves, rather than your driving ability could well be why you’re struggling to pass your driving test.
+After all, your instructor shouldn’t have suggested you put in for the test unless they thought you could pass.

 While it’s understandable to have some nerves about your driving test, don’t put extra pressure on yourself by comparing yourself to your friends and relatives.
 It’s your test, not theirs.

 Consider what you can do to limit the pressure and give yourself a good chance of getting that licence and getting out on the road on your own.

 1. Don’t book your driving test for a time when you’ve got lots on